ashika1jain/RuleGuard/data/raw/student_conduct.md

 Students should avoid sharing another person's academic record or personal information unnecessarily.
 This corpus does not create a general entitlement to access another student's confidential record.

-### 12. Silence of the Corpus
+### 12. Unspecified Situations

-The absence of a provision should be treated as meaningful for the purposes of this project.
-If the corpus does not state what happens in a particular situation, the system should classify the question as NOT_COVERED rather than filling the gap from general university practice.
+Where this policy does not address a particular situation, the applicable university regulation or administrative procedure should be consulted rather than assuming that a general practice applies.

-### 13. RuleGuard Principle
+### 13. Documentation and Interpretation

-The system's job is evidence retrieval and grounded response generation, not policy invention.
-The answer should be supported by retrieved passages and should show the source and section for each material claim.
+Administrative decisions should be based on the applicable provisions and supporting records.
+Where a matter is governed by a specific procedure, that procedure should be consulted together with any relevant supporting documentation.